-You can use the library's catalog to find many books and other materials such as streaming film, online government publications, and more.
+You can use the Library Search to find many books and other materials such as streaming film, online government publications, and more.

 Can't make it into the library or want to see all of the options available to you?
 Try looking at some of our Ebook collections!
 Some of these books are discoverable in the catalog, but others can only be discovered by searching the databases themselves.
 Here are some of the best bet places to look for ebooks: